There are many musical opportunities at St. Mary’s:

 Each of our five regular weekend services has its own musical approach:

-- The Circle Service on Saturday uses an eclectic mix of music from traditional hymns to Taize chants to contemporary Christian chants and songs.
+The Circle Service on Saturday typically uses contemplative chants and songs.